Close to London, but wonderfully embedded in the countryside, the New Forest is one of the UK’s glowing camping treasures.

 A great spot for families, guest can benefit from large pitches, free wifi, laundry facilities, as well as hairdryers when they stay here!

-Top Tips for Your New Forest Camp
+Tips for New Forest Camping

 - Don’t pitch your tent on a slope or near animals, especially if you want to have a good night’s sleep!